Afro-Argentines: Importation of enslaved Africans during colonial period

-As part of the process of conquest, the economic regimes of the European colonies in the Americas developed various forms of forced labor exploitation of the indigenous peoples.
-However, the relatively low population density of some of the South American territories, resistance by some aboriginal groups to acculturation, and especially the high rate of mortality caused by the diseases introduced by Europeans caused the decline of the native population.
-Studies have shown that owing to their immunological isolation from the peoples of the Old World prior to the first contacts with Europeans from 1492 onwards, some 50-90% of the indigenous population throughout the Americas died from epidemic diseases, exacerbated by the stresses brought on by violent conquest, dispossession and exploitation.
+As part of the process of conquest, the economic regimes of the European colonies in the Americas developed various forms of forced labor exploitation of Indigenous peoples.
+However, the relatively low population density of some South American territories, resistance by some aboriginal groups to acculturation, and especially the high rate of mortality caused by the diseases introduced by Europeans caused the decline of the native population.
+Studies have shown that owing to their immunological isolation from the peoples of the Old World prior to first contacts with Europeans from 1492 onwards, some 50%–90% of the indigenous population throughout the Americas died from epidemic diseases, exacerbated by the stresses brought on by violent conquest, dispossession and exploitation.
 This led the Spaniards to supplement aboriginal manpower with slaves from West and Central Africa.

 Well into the 19th century, mining and agriculture accounted for the bulk of economic activity in the Americas.
 African slave labor held the advantage of having already been exposed to European diseases through geographical proximity, and African laborers readily adapted to the tropical climate of the colonies.
 In the case of Argentina, the influx of African slaves began in the colonies of the Rio de la Plata in 1588.
 European slave traders purchased African slaves, who were then shipped from West Africa across the Atlantic to the Americas and the Caribbean.
-The slave trade flourished through the port of Buenos Aires, where thousands of African slaves arrived to be sold.
-To provide slaves to the East Indies, the Spanish crown granted contracts known as Asientos to various slave trading companies, both from Spain and other European nations.
+The slave trade flourished through the port of Buenos Aires, where thousands of African slaves arrived to be sold, and to be sent mostly to Brazil as part of a slave-smuggling network.
+To provide slaves to the East Indies, the Spanish crown granted contracts known as Asientos to various slave trading companies from Spain and other European nations.
+However, in Argentina and Uruguay—unlike in other territories of the Viceroyalty—enslaved people were primarily assigned to domestic tasks, as the intensive cultivation that characterized the central and northern parts of the South American continent and the Caribbean did not take place in the Southern Cone.